-- 4. Recognize the importance of performing an age and gender specific screening as part of preventive health care maintenance. - Provide continuity of care for patients in a variety of settings including in the office, nursing home, and/or patients' homes. - 6.
-Develop knowledge of common problems encountered in family medicine including those on the required procedures and diagnosis logs and discussed in the interactive learning sessions. - 7.
-Identify the importance of the office team in patient care and develop an understanding of integration and interprofessionalism in primary care. - 8.
+- 1. Discuss the principles of family medicine care. - 2.
+Gather information, formulate differential diagnoses, and propose plans for the initial evaluation and management of patients with common presentations. - 3.
+Manage follow-up visits with patients having one or more common chronic diseases. - 4.
+Develop evidence-based health promotion/disease prevention plans for patients of any age or gender. - Demonstrate competency in advanced elicitation of history, communication, physical examination, and critical thinking skills. - 6.
+Discuss the critical role of family physicians within any health care system. - Identify the importance of the office team in patient care and develop an understanding of integration and interprofessionalism in primary care. - 8.
 Demonstrate an awareness of the role of social determinants of health in patient care. - 9.
-Analyze the concept of health equity and the role of culture, implicit bias and systemic structural racism in clinical care - 10.
+Analyze the concept of health equity and the role of culture, implicit bias and systemic structural racism in clinical care. - 10.
 Apply basic ethical principles to challenges encountered in a family medicine practice. - 11.
-Identify knowledge gaps and dedicate learning efforts to these areas of weakness. - 12.
-Demonstrate appropriate interpersonal/communication and psychosocial skills. - 13.
-Develop lifelong learning skills including question formation and the proper use of resources to answer these questions in an evidence-based manner, being cognizant of the longitudinal EBM objectives presented in first year. - 14.
-Present patient information and data in an accurate, thorough, and concise fashion. - 15.
-Perform clear, organized, and focused presentations-researching patient conditions when appropriate and information is needed to understand a patient. - 16.
-Offer preventive advice and counseling for issues pertinent to family medicine. - 17.
-Understand and apply cost-effectiveness and cost-benefit concepts in family medicine. - 18.
-Differentiate when to use community resources to assist in both the medical and social needs of the patient. - 19.
-Demonstrate ability to identify and answer clinical research questions utilizing the PICO format and evidence-based techniques being cognizant of patient-oriented evidence (POEMS) versus disease-oriented (DOES) outcomes. - 20.
-Demonstrate a basic understanding of the new opioid prescribing regulations and ability to access the controlled substances prescription monitoring database for common substances of abuse (opioids, benzodiazepines, stimulants). - 21.
+Understand and apply cost-effectiveness and cost-benefit concepts in family medicine. - 12.
+Differentiate when to use community resources to assist in both the medical and social needs of the patient. - 13.
+Demonstrate ability to identify and answer clinical research questions utilizing the PICO format and evidence-based techniques being cognizant of patient-oriented evidence (POEMS) versus disease-oriented (DOES) outcomes. - 14.
+Demonstrate a basic understanding of the new opioid prescribing regulations and ability to access the controlled substances prescription monitoring database for common substances of abuse (opioids, benzodiazepines, stimulants). - 15.
 Demonstrate awareness and respect for diverse populations, this includes but is not limited to: race, sex, ethnicity, culture, ability, disability, socioeconomic status, talents, language, religion, spiritual practices, sexual orientation, gender identity, biological differences, geographic region, age, country of origin and life experiences.